ayush12993/UIPath/Readme.md

 Sum Demo.xaml - This is a simple sum demo implementation.

+# OpenAmazon
+This consist of Amazon Login and Search and it is implemented using windows credential manager

 # Section Assignment Bot
 This consist of section assigner Bot where section is assigned based on even or odd number.